nhsconnect/gpconnect/pages/designprinciples/designprinciples_open_api_principles.md

 summary: "High-level design principles related to the Open API design."
 ---

-{% include tip.html content="GP Connect has aligned with [NHS England's Open API Policy](https://www.england.nhs.uk/digitaltechnology/info-revolution/interoperability/open-api/) to support the ambition of moving to a position where significant business functionality available within systems is exposed through interfaces where the definition is open.
-Download a PDF copy [now](https://www.england.nhs.uk/wp-content/uploads/2014/05/open-api-policy.pdf)." %}
+{% include tip.html content="GP Connect has aligned with [NHS England's Open API Policy](https://www.england.nhs.uk/digitaltechnology/info-revolution/interoperability/open-api/) to support the ambition of moving to a position where significant business functionality available within systems is exposed through interfaces where the definition is open." %}

 {% include important.html content="GP Connect has adopted the [FHIR&reg; standard (DSTU2)](https://www.hl7.org/fhir/DSTU2/) and as such the FHIR API design principles will be followed unless a clear rationale exists to amend.
 When an amendment is required this decision will be logged and the rationale clearly communicated." %}